The Relationship Between Disability And Addiction

 - Parkinson’s disease

-Those suffering with intellectual disabilities in particular suffer from staggering rates of addiciton.
-7%-26% of individuals with intellectual disabilities have addiction-related issues, depending on the exact condition.
+Those afflicted with intellectual disabilities in particular suffer from staggering rates of addiction.
+Anywhere from 7% to 26% of individuals with intellectual disabilities have addiction-related issues, depending on the exact condition.
 These rates are heavily influenced by the effects of some mental conditions combined with the frustrations of dealing with them and the need to cope.

 Patients with disabilities often use prescription medications to battle painful conditions, many of which have high potential for addiction.
-Prescription opioids in particular are effective pain relievers, yet are highly addictive and can easily be abused.
-People with disabilities are more likely to abuse opioids, but less likely to get the treatment they deserve.
+Prescription Opioids in particular are effective Painkillers, yet are highly addictive and can easily be abused.
+People with disabilities are more likely to abuse Opioids but less likely to receive treatment.
 Opioids are so highly addictive that even individuals that closely follow short-term prescriptions can quickly get hooked, a risk that only goes up the longer the prescription is for.